As of September 2017, 16.5 million dollars worth of bitcoin circulated the cybersphere.

 Then check out our advanced cryptocurrency trading guide.

-And as always, make sure to visit our website on a regular basis to fine-tune your Bitcoin knowledge and how to invest in Bitcoin and other cryptocurrencies.
+And as always, make sure to visit our blog on a regular basis to fine-tune your Bitcoin knowledge and how to invest in Bitcoin and other cryptocurrencies.